 Agriculture Marketing Reforms to provide choices to farmers

-- Now, farmers are bound to sell agriculture produce only to licensees in APMCs.
+- Now, farmers are bound to sell agricultural produce only to licensees in APMCs.

 - A law will be formulated to provide choices to farmers to sell produce at an attractive price and enable barrier-free inter-state trade.